Two women leaning over a table, one guiding the other's hand across papers, both smiling

 SISS offers classes and training, frequently in conjunction with UC Davis Learning and Development, to help departments get through the process of hiring international scholars and working with international students.
 This is an opportunity for department contacts, especially those who are new, to learn how to invite international scholars to campus.

-Please Note: These are not classes for visiting scholars who are interested in obtaining new or more long term visa types.
+Please note: These are not classes for visiting scholars who are interested in obtaining new or longer-term visa types.

 Hiring International Scholars Using the J-1 Visa

-This course covers U.S. immigration regulations and campus policy that govern hiring non-U.S. citizens using the J-1 visa, and how departments can work with Services for International Students and Scholars (SISS) to facilitate international hires.
+This course covers U.S. immigration regulations and campus policy that govern hiring non-U.S. citizens using the J-1 visa, and how SISS facilitates international hires.
 Topics covered include determining the right visa and extending a person's J-1 status, and how to help international faculty/researchers in this complex process.

 By the end of the course, participants will:

-• Know when a J-1 visa sponsorship is appropriate for nonimmigrant employees, and the general requirement of the J-1 visa
+• Know when a J-1 visa sponsorship is appropriate for nonimmigrant employees, and the general requirements of the J-1 visa

 • Understand the process necessary to work with SISS to apply for an initial J-1 visa